nitturis/nitturis/README.md

 - 👋 Hi, I’m @nitturis
 - 👀 I’m interested in #AI #IoT #ML #Embedded
 - 🌱 I’m currently learning AI,
-- 💞️ I’m looking to collaborate on BI, AI projects
+- 💞️ I’m looking to collaborate on AI, IoT projects
-- 📫 How to reach me nitturi.shiva@gmail.com
+- 📫 reach me nitturi.shiva@gmail.com

 <!---
 nitturis/nitturis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.